Traces

 -

-- Listener: An SSE listener that listens for incoming traffic on port 3000.
+- Listener: An HTTP listener that listens for incoming traffic on port 3000.

 http://localhost:4317

-. - Target: The Agent Gateway targets a sample, open source MCP test server,
+. - Backend: The agentgateway targets a sample, open source MCP test server,

 server-everything